mfbenitezp/fernandobenitez.co/content/project/Uncovering the Mechanisms of Migratory Bird Navigation/index.md

 - Data fusion
 date: "2021-04-01"
 draft: false
-excerpt: Lead by one of the world leaders in science of movement Dr Urška Demšar, I supported the developing of a novel data fusion method to join remote sensing data from the European space Agency mission (Swarm) with animal movement trajectories.
-This exciting and multidisciplinary project that meets ecology and GISience to study how birds in particular long distance migrants use Earth’s magnetic field for navigation.
+excerpt: Lead by Dr Urška Demšar one of the leaders in Science of Movement, I supported the developing of a novel data fusion method to join remote sensing data from the European Space Agency-ESA mission (Swarm) with animal movement trajectories.
+This exciting and multidisciplinary project attempts to meets Ecology with GISience methods to study how birds in particular long distance migrants use Earth’s magnetic field for navigation.
 layout: single
 subtitle: Ecology meets GIScience.
 tags: